Contemporary Project (english track)

 Academic coordination: Marta Domènech

-Coordinator of Research and Doctorate: Ignacio Alonso
+Coordinator of Research and PhD: Ignacio Alonso

 Coordinator of Courses: Pau Villalonga